A fun treat for adults and kids alike, eat some Halloween dessert brownies with eyeballs on them!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 We are both suckers for a good brownie, especially any brownie with a really rich chocolate fudge flavor.
-We started with a good recipe that we have made many times in the past which makes a nice fluffy brownie with a nice fudgy center.
-We decided the Halloween Oreos would make a cool looking filling while adding a nice crunchy texture.
+So, we started with a good recipe that we have made many times in the past which makes a nice fluffy brownie with a nice fudgy center.
+Then we decided the orange Halloween Oreos would make a cool looking filling while adding a nice crunchy texture.

 The orange creme expanded when it was cooked, and gave a nice layer of Oreo creme in a couple of bites.
 Since the creme center is typically the favorite part of the Oreo, so having an orange Oreo creme filling gave these Monster Brownies a real surprise.